Malabon

 Malabon is part of the sub-region of Metro Manila informally called CAMANAVA, an area which derives its name from the first syllable of its component cities: Caloocan, Malabon, Navotas, and Valenzuela.
 Caloocan lies to the south and east, Navotas to the west, and Valenzuela to the north.
 Malabon also borders the town of Obando in the province of Bulacan to the northwest.

 Etymology

-The name Malabon is from Tagalog word malabon, meaning "having many silt deposits".
+The name Malabon is from Tagalog word malabon, meaning "having many silt deposits (labon)."
 The name was previously also used for two other places in Cavite during the early Spanish colonial period: Santa Cruz de Malabon (now Tanza) and San Francisco de Malabon (now General Trias).
 It is previously named as Tambobong, after the rural Tagalog word tambúbong, which translates to "barn".